riverbots42/2023/cheat-sheet/README.md

 ![PWM Animation](pwm.gif)

+The wider the positive part of the wave is, the brighter the LED is.
+The narrower the positive part of the wave is, the dimmer the LED is.
 To figure out the *effective voltage* of a PWM, you'll need to know the *duty cycle* first:

 dutyCycle = positiveLength / totalPeriodLength